dislick/quicksort/README.md

 ## Implementation

-We are using the [Hoare partition scheme](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme).
-Have a look at the `src/quicksort.ts` source file to see the complete implementation.
+I am using the [Hoare partition scheme](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme).
+The `src/quicksort.ts` source file shows the complete implementation.

 Run the following commands to see the algorithm in action: